-Even though you don't need to spend real-world money to take advantage of this random-chance mechanic, you might be tempted to do so.
-If you try to use it without understanding how the system works, gacha can become dangerously expensive very quickly.
+Although this system doesn't require you to spend real-world money, you might be tempted to do so.
+If you attempt it without understanding how the system works, you can easily spend an extreme amount of money far too quickly.

 Here's a short primer on the need-to-know basics about how Wishes, Banners, and the Pity system work in Genshin Impact.